An annoying issue that happens a lot, for both puppies AND adults (surprisingly).

 4. Health Problems

 If you think none of the above reasons could apply to your husky, then he may have some underlying health concerns.
-It’s really important to think about your husky’s general health and well-being and visit a veterinarian if you suspect something is wrong.
+It’s vital to think about your husky’s general health and well-being and visit a veterinarian if you suspect something is wrong.

 Sometimes, health issues like Urinary Tract Infections can cause dogs to pee inside the house.
 This is actually one of the most common health issues in all dogs today.
 Aside from UTI’s, there’s still a vast range of other issues that could result in some pee on your floors.